 Space-saving furniture and home decor with hidden storage can create more room in your small studio apartment and reduce visual clutter.
 With furniture like pull-out desks, stackable chairs, storage ottomans, and Murphy beds, you can maximize space in your studio apartment and make living with a roommate easier.

 Create Privacy with Room Dividers

-Carve out privacy in a studio apartment with a room divider.
-Some room divider ideas for small studio apartments include dividing a living room from a sleeping area with a curtain, using bookshelves to create two bedrooms, or strategically placing area rugs to give a sense of different spaces.
-Large potted plants, hanging tapestries, and wooden panel dividers can also be used for area division.
+Need to create some separation and privacy in your studio apartment?
+Room dividers are a great option!
+You could divide a living room from a sleeping area with a curtain, use bookshelves to create two bedroom areas, or use a foldable room divider to section off areas of the apartment.
+Large potted plants, hanging tapestries, and wooden panel dividers can also be used as room partitions!

 Share Available Storage